fafafariba/giphy-shuffle/README.md

 <li>

-Open `src/App.css` and see if you can change the background color and/or font color
+Open `src/App.css` and see if you can change the background color and/or font color.
+Here's a good resource on hex/color codes: https://css-tricks.com/snippets/css/named-colors-and-hex-equivalents/

 <li>Create a variable and store your name in it